-Whether you’re traveling to Bangladesh or sending money there, you’ll need to convert your currency to the Bangladeshi taka.
+Whether you’re traveling to Bangladesh or sending money there, converting to the Bangladesh currency, the taka, just takes a few simple steps.
 One of your big concerns may be to provide financial support for loved ones back home.
 But you may also be wondering about fees, exchange rates, and how to get the most taka for your money when you make remittances.

 Picking the right transfer method is crucial.
 But it’s also good to have a more general understanding of the different elements you should factor in when sending money to Bangladesh.
 Here’s everything you need to know when converting pounds, dollars, euros, or any other currency to taka.